![]() |

 intuited that the ritual painting of women's bodies for blood ceremonies

-the spring.
-Each protuberance...was sacred."
-THE MYTH OF PROGRESS The feminist thealogian [note: thealogian is
+(such as first menstruation) was part of their THE MYTH OF PROGRESS The feminist thealogian [note: thealogian is

 not misspelled = study of the female deity, in contrast to the male